 If you lead a party, you need to convince the electorate that your priorities reflect theirs.
 But what if they don’t?
 Well you still need to be elected don’t you?
 Just blur a few lines, muddy a few waters, shift a few blames.
 Government talks of compassion but the words don’t match the action.
 It jars, like if Joe Pasquale was asked to narrate a documentary about the Hindenburg disaster.

-2016 was a dumpster-fire of a year.
+2016 and 2017 have been dumpster-fires of a year.
 We were encouraged to clamber over each other to escape from it, whilst turning round to blame the charred corpses for getting in the way.
 The “anti-establishment” triumphed over the “metropolitan elites”.
 Finally.
 Thank goodness.
-And whether your preferred anti-establishment candidate was a multi-billion dollar property tycoon who spent his entire life milking the establishment, or a privately-educated tax-avoiding ex-commodities broker who is currently losing his shit about not getting a knighthood from the establishment, at least now is the time to bask in their victory.
+And whether your preferred anti-establishment candidate was a multi-billion dollar property tycoon who spent his entire life milking the establishment, or a privately-educated tax-avoiding ex-commodities broker, at least now is the time to bask in their victory.
 They’ve taken back control.
 I just wished they looked happy about it rather than flailing about with a mixture of confusion, anger and panic, like a dog handed the controls of the Space Shuttle and asked to complete re-entry.
+The winners continue to blame the losers for the absence of a sensible plan.
+But at least they’ve taken back control eh?

 So how do you project a unifying message, a message of hope in troubling times?
 You don’t.
 You just blame the situation on someone else.
 Remember when those nurses, firemen, teachers and policemen crashed the entire global financial system?
 What were they thinking?
 Thanks a lot guys.
 Sheesh.
 Now we’re going to have to “live within our means”.